zwolof/CSGO-NK-Plugin-Collection/README.md

 # CSGO-NK-Plugin-Collection
-A collection of minor plugins that dont deserve their own repository
+A collection of plugins made for NadeKing